 - Depending on the amount you need, you may not be able to get a big enough loan through a bank.
 They generally have less money to give out than junior debt lenders.

 - If you have a secured senior debt loan and you default on your payments, the lender can come after the assets that were used to secure the loan.

 - What is the difference between senior debt and mezzanine debt?

 Mezzanine debt combines a loan with an investment.
 Mezzanine debt lenders use different criteria for approving borrowers.
 They look at the company's earnings before interest, tax, depreciation, and amortization as well as looking at the quality of the business's leaders.
 The interest rates are higher with mezzanine debt than senior debt.
 They also receive warrants as part of the deal.
 Where senior debt lenders only care about getting paid back, mezzanine debt providers are concerned with the future of a company and its profitability.

 Secured debt takes priority over unsecured debt in the hierarchy of senior debt.
 Secured debt is backed by collateral, specific items that have liens placed against them and are sold to pay back the money owed.
 Unsecured debt does not have collateral backing it.
 Instead, lenders of unsecured debt file claims against the company itself to try and get paid by the company's general assets.

 If you need help with questions about senior debt or anything else related to your business, your best bet is to post your question or concern in UpCounsel's marketplace.
 You can get connected to one of the many qualified lawyers.
 UpCounsel only accepts the top 5 percent of lawyers onto its site.
-The lawyers that you'll find on UpCounsel have an average of 14 years of experience, including time working with or for companies like Google, Stripe, and Twilio, and come from law schools such as Harvard and Yale.
+The lawyers that you'll find on UpCounsel have an average of 14 years of experience, including time working with or for companies like Google, Menlo Ventures, and Airbnb, and come from law schools such as Harvard and Yale.